Money Matters

 In contrast, a manufacturing business, which often deals with large-scale suppliers and has longer production cycles, might have a higher DPO.

-For example, let’s say the Days Payable Outstanding industry average for retail is around 30 days, but for manufacturing, it’s 60 days.
+For example, let’s say the days payable outstanding industry average for retail is around 30 days, but for manufacturing, it’s 60 days.

 If a retail company has a DPO of 45 days, it might seem reasonable when compared with manufacturing.
-However, this figure is considerably higher than the retail industry average.
-It suggests that this retail company takes a longer time to pay suppliers compared to its industry peers.

 Therefore, comparing your company’s DPO with the industry average provides a more accurate picture of your payment practices.

-It’s like comparing apples to apples rather than apples to oranges.
-It allows you to benchmark your company against others in the same sector.
-You’ll gain insight into your relative performance and offer a clearer understanding of your cash management efficiency.
+By looking at your DPO in the context of your industry’s average, you’ll gain insight into your relative performance and a clearer understanding of your cash management efficiency.

 In addition, analyzing the trends in your DPO over time, alongside industry averages, can indicate the effectiveness of changes in your payment policies or cash management strategies.